mozerpol/NotesFromLearning/MicrosemiNotes/README.md

 |![a](https://user-images.githubusercontent.com/43972902/147388071-21f9870d-1c9f-4946-94a4-016e5089eaf1.png)|
 |Source: *https://www.microsemi.com/product-directory/soc-fpgas/1692-smartfusion2#overview*|

 1. AES - Advanced Encryption Standard.
 It is a specification for the encryption of electronic data.
 256 is a key length.
 2. SHA256 - Secure Hash Algorithm.
 It's a set of cryptographic hash functions.
 3. PUF - physical unclonable function.
 It is a physical object that for a given input and conditions, provides a physically defined "digital fingerprint" output (response) that serves as a unique identifier, most often for a semiconductor device such as a microprocessor.
 PUFs are most often based on unique physical variations which occur naturally during semiconductor manufacturing.
 A PUF is a physical entity embodied in a physical structure.
 Starting in 2010, PUF gained attention in the smartcard market as a promising way to provide "silicon fingerprints", creating cryptographic keys that are unique to individual smartcards.
+4. NRBG - on-deterministic Random Bit Generator.
+5. Flash*Freeze - enables entering and exiting an ultra-low power mode while retaining (while retaining - *zachowując*) SRAM and register data.
+6. MMUART - Multi-Mode UART.
+7. WDT - Watchdog Timer.